rapsamaniego27/html-webpack/README.md

 The sample below shows 4 columns with a division of 3 fractured lengths of the *12 column grid system.*

 As it responds to mobile and tablet making it 2 columns then 1.

+Note: Col classes with sizes like `md` or `lg` or etc., are read first before col only classes.

 ```HTML
 <div class="grid__custom mt-1 container__flex">